unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

    ; this will give access to 127.0.0.1:3031 to the instance zerg = /var/run/pool1

-When you want to make code or options updates, just spawn a new instanced attached to the zerg, and shutdown the old one when the new one is ready for accepting requests
+When you want to make code or options updates, just spawn a new instance attached to the zerg, and shutdown the old one when the new one is ready for accepting requests

 The so-called ``zerg dance`` is a trick for automating this kind of reloads.
 There are various ways to accomplish it, the objective is automatically
 ``pause`` or ``destroy`` the old instance when the new one is fully ready and able to accept requests.
 More on this below.